Bjerring/Bjerring.github.io/_posts/2019-11-04-Portfolio-Optimization-using-CVaR.markdown

 ![EF](/assets/images/portfolio_cvar/allocation.png)

-We see that the most risk averse portfolio consist primarily of bonds with a minor allocation to small cap stocks.
-As we increase the risk level, then our equity allocation increases as well.
-In the beginning, we primarily allocate to US Large Cap equity, which then changes to US small cap towards the more risky portfolios.
+We see that the most risk averse portfolio consists primarily of bonds with a minor allocation to small cap stocks.
+As we increase the risk level, the equity allocation increases as well.
+In the beginning, we primarily allocate to the US Large Cap equity, which then changes to the US Small Cap towards the more risky portfolios.
-This all makes perfect sense according to economic theory, as bonds should provide the most defensive allocation.
-Small Cap has on average returned higher profits than large cap, but also contributes with an additional risk to our investment, due to illiquidity, poor capitalization etc. This is known as the Size risk premia.
+This all makes perfect sense according to the economic theory, as bonds should provide the most defensive allocation.
+Small Cap on average returns higher profits than Large Cap, but also contributes with an additional risk to the portfolio, due to illiquidity, poor capitalisation etc. This is known as the Size risk premia.
-Interestingly, we can see that our most risk averse portfolio consist of BOTH bonds and small cap.
-Small cap should be the most risky investment, but due to the low correlation between bond returns and small cap stock returns then we can achieve diversification benefits from including it which more than offset it's component risk.
+Interestingly, we can see that our most risk averse portfolio consist of BOTH bonds and Small Cap.
+Small Cap should be the most risky investment, but due to the low correlation between bond returns and Small Cap stock returns then we can achieve diversification benefits from including it which more than offset its component risk.

 ## Code